 Please check out our detailed section on pet adoption by clicking here!

-FOUND: You may bring the animal to the shelter during operating hours, or you may call Animal Control at 304-704-4405 to meet you to pick up the animal if it is before or after operating hours.
+FOUND: You may bring the animal to the shelter during operating hours.

 All found animals should be reported to the TCAS, even if you are willing to keep the animal until the owner is found.
 All lost or found animals must have a report completed.
 This report may be filed by clicking here.